opencomputeproject/onie/docs/design-spec/nos_interface.rst

 - :ref:`uboot_nos_intf_installer`

 - :ref:`x86_nos_intf_installer`

+Second, at the conclusion of a successful NOS install, the install *should* call ``onie-nos-mode -s``.
+This allows ONIE to be more "user friendly" on subsequent boots.
+See :ref:`cli_onie_nos_mode`.

 Other than that, the NOS installer can do whatever is necessary to persistently install the operating system into the hardware; the